Digital Instruction Materials

 Elementary LISD App Store

-After many discussions with LISD parents, teachers, administrators and Technology Department, the district is set to launch an LISD App Store for elementary students during the first semester of the 2015-2016 school year.
+After many discussions with LISD parents, teachers, administrators and Technology Department, the district launched an LISD App Store for elementary students during the first semester of the 2015-2016 school year.
 In addition, LISD has developed new iPad guidelines for secondary students.

 By introducing the elementary LISD App Store, the district is able to focus educational opportunities for students by streamlining all apps that are downloaded to district-issued elementary student iPads through one portal.